 Anatomy of a Matplotlib Plot

-Before moving on to more advanced plots, it's important to understand the structure of a typical Matplotlib plot.
+Before diving into advanced visualizations, it’s important to understand how a typical Matplotlib plot is structured.

-Each plot is made up of several key components that work together to present your data clearly.
+Each plot consists of several key components that work together to display data clearly and effectively.

 Figure and Axes